05mimzy2017/kanga-s_world/README.md

 -Use the space bar to jump and avoid enemies

+-Collect strawberries to gain points.
+If you get hit by an enemy, you do not lose points, you just lose a heart

 ## Enemy Animation

+'''markdown
  Dingos:

  -Dingos are basic enemies

  -There are two dingos you must get past.

  -The dingos can turn and go back and forth

  Hunters:

  -Hunters are platform enemies which means they stay on platforms

  -There are two hunters you must get past.

  -Hunters just face the same way going back and forth trying to hit you
+'''

 ## Hearts